Notre Dame College School: Renovations

 The school has recently undergone several new expansions, including the 2006 addition of a new wing, and the 2007 construction of a lobby and front office.
 Of the School Boards 1.8 million dollar expansion budget for 2007, 1 million was reserved for Notre Dame.
 The new expansions have resulted in the school abandoning a section of portables which it had previously been using.
 The school also had a science and technology wing added in 1994.

+To start the 2023/2024 school year, renovations on the new turf football field (Lacavera Field) and track were completed and their newly renovated drama theatre, Bates Hall opened during mid November of the 2024/2025 school year.